 - Itihari Toure, Ed.D., director, Sankofa Center at Interdenominational Theological Center

 - Rev. Faith Harris, D.Min., director, Center for Faith, Leadership & Public Life at STVU

 - Jamar Boyd II, M.Div., Samuel DeWitt Proctor School of Theology graduate and REL 700 – January 2020 cohort

 - Keisha Patrick, Esq., Howard University School of Divinity graduate and REL 700 – January 2019 cohort

 - Rev. Leslye Dwight, M.Div., Payne Theological Seminary graduate and REL 700 – January 2019 cohort

 - Sabrina E. Dent, D.Min., project director, Religious Freedom: African American Perspectives and fellow, Religious Freedom Center (moderator)

-This program is made possible by the Henry Luce Foundation.
+This program was made possible by the Henry Luce Foundation.

 $40,000 Giving Challenge

 Support the Freedom Forum’s First Amendment mission by Dec 31st and double your impact.